 A financial liability is derecognized when the obligation specified in the contract is discharged or cancelled or expired.
-The difference between the carrying amount of the financial liability derecognized and the consideration paid and payable is recognized in profit or loss.

-When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as a derecognition of the original liability and the recognition of a new liability, and the difference in the respective carrying amounts is recognized in profit or loss.
+When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as a derecognition of the original liability and the recognition of a new liability.